 It was dedicated by Marcus Agrippa in front of his Baths.
 Tiberius also much admired this statue [...] and removed the Apoxyomenos to his bedroom, substituting a copy.
 But the people of Rome were so indignant about this that they staged a protest in the theater, shouting 'Bring back the Apoxyomenos!'
 And so despite his passion for it, Tiberius was obliged to replace the original statue.note[Pliny the Elder, Natural History 34.62; tr.
 J.F.
 Healy.]

-Was the boy present during in the theater?
-We can not be certain, but it is certainly possible.
+Was the boy present during the protest in the theater?
+We cannot be certain, but it is certainly possible.

 Like al Roman boys of his rank, Pliny had to study rhetoric, which is essentially the art to speak in public.
 However, since a speech is only convincing when the speaker looks reliable, there was a lot more to rhetoric than just speaking properly: it was a complete program of good manners and general knowledge.

 After 37, Pliny's teacher was Publius Pomponius Secundus, who was regarded as the best tragic poet of his age.
 The young man must occasionally have stayed at the imperial court of Caligula and Claudius.
 Pliny considered Caligula's wife a parvenu.